 The employment agreements provide that the base salaries may be increased at the discretion of our Board.
 Any increase in base salary will automatically amend each executive's respective employment agreement to provide that thereafter the executive's annual base salary will not be less than the increased base salary approved by our Board.
 During the term of his employment by us, each officer will devote the time necessary to provide the services reasonably required by our Board and will not, without the express approval of our Board, engage for his own account or for the account of any other person or entity, in a business which competes with us.

 Grants of Plan Based Awards

-During the year ended December 31, 2010, our Compensation Committee awarded restricted stock under our 2008 Equity Participation Plan to our Named Executive Officers, except for Mr. Dimitriadis.
-The following table provides detail regarding these restricted stock awards.
+During the year ended December 31, 2011, our Compensation Committee did not award restricted common stock or stock options under our 2008 Equity Participation Plan to our Named Executive Officers.